 Online check-in.
 Online check-in usually becomes available 48 hours before the flight, but it depends upon the airline.
 A traveler enters details from an e-ticket at an airline website or an app and gets access to an aircraft seat map to choose a particular seat.
 If a user doesn’t select it, the system randomly assigns a free one and issues an electronic boarding pass.
 The same principle works for check-in kiosks.

-After the check-in, the departure control system generates a boarding pass that finally entitles passengers to get on a plane.
-It can be printed off or just downloaded to the mobile phone.
+After check-in, the departure control system generates a boarding pass that finally entitles passengers to get on a plane.
+The pass can be printed off or downloaded to a mobile phone.
 The document contains a QR code that works as a unique link to the traveler’s flight information.
-As the passenger proceeds to the airplane, a QR code is scanned and PNR status changes from “checked-in” to “boarded” and, finally, to “flown.”
+As the passenger proceeds to the airplane, a QR code is scanned, and the PNR status changes from “checked-in” to “boarded” and, finally, to “flown.”

 Baggage handling and reclaim